open-compass/MMBench-GUI/README.md

             }
         }
     },

-    "data": {                                                                       // configurations for benchmark
+    // configurations for benchmark
+    "data": {
         "GUIElementGrounding": {
-            "mode": "all",                                                          // usable mode: ['all', 'basic', 'advanced'].
+            // usable mode: ['all', 'basic', 'advanced'].
 When mode='all', both 'basic' and 'advanced' splits will be evaluated.
+            "mode": "all",

-            "parse_function": "models.local_uitars.parse_grounding_response"        // The customized parsing function we implemented in step 3.
+            // The customized parsing function we implemented in step 3.
+            "parse_function": "models.local_uitars.parse_grounding_response"
         },
         "GUIContentUnderstanding": {

-            "mode": "all",                                                          // available mode: ['all', 'easy', 'medium', 'hard']
+            // available mode: ['all', 'easy', 'medium', 'hard'] "mode": "all",

             "parse_function": "models.local_uitars.parse_understanding_response",

-            "match_mode": "exact_match"                                             // Currently, we don't support judge model to check whether the predicted option matchs the GT in level 1.
-We provide a strong regex pattern to extract options in our code and we find it works well., }
+            // Currently, we don't support judge model to check whether the predicted option matchs the GT in level 1.
+We provide a strong regex pattern to extract options in our code and we find it works well., "match_mode": "exact_match"
         }
     }
+}
 ```

 > [!WARNING]
-> custom_prompt and kwargs['system_prompt']?
+>  Please pay attention to the role of `custom_prompt` and `kwargs['system_prompt']`.
-> coming soon
+>
+> `custom_prompt` has a higher priority than `kwargs['system_prompt']`.
+If a prompt function is defined in `custom_prompt` for a task, the system_prompt in `kwargs['system_prompt']` will be ignored for this task.
+If your format does not require special customization, we recommend configuring `kwargs['system_prompt']` directly to define your system_prompt.
+Otherwise, if more control is needed, we suggest implementing `custom_prompt` to fully customize the behavior.

 5. Start evaluation and the output dir is defined in `.env` file through the `EVAL_WORK_DIR` variable.